How to Start Investing in Private Equity

 Private equity offerings are usually only available through a private equity fund (PE funds) or a private equity firm (PE firms) that targets high-net-worth individuals.
 In exchange for their investment, private equity investors get early equity in the offering as preferred shareholders.
 If the offering performs as expected, these preferred shareholders will have purchased a massive amount of equity for pennies on the dollar in comparison to the cost of buying publicly traded stock in that company.

-Generally, when investors participate in a private equity offering, they gain limited partnership in an investment fund or the company itself.
+Generally, when investors participate in a private equity offering, they gain limited partnerships in an investment fund or the company itself.
 As limited partners, investors get an ownership stake in the fund or company, but unlike voting shareholders, they don’t make management decisions or manage day-to-day operations.
 Management decisions are made by the fund manager, general partner or CEO of the company.

 Private equity firms typically focus on a particular business sector, and the general partner or fund manager has a wealth of experience and contacts in that field.
 Examples of the sectors that can be targeted by private equity funds include:

-Why Do New Businesses Raise Money Through Private Equity?
+Why do New Businesses Raise Money Through Private Equity?

 Capital is the lifeblood of every new business.
 Regardless of what sector it is in or what the business goals are, it can’t get itself off the ground without money.
 The traditional methods of raising business capital are borrowing from financial institutions or making stock offerings.